Akash-m-SE/vector-verse/README.md

 - If you are using postgres as a standalone container, then you would need to install the pgvector extension inside your docker container.
 Check out the pgvector documentation here - **https://github.com/pgvector/pgvector**

+- You can also use the pgvector official image as your postgres image since it comes with postgres with pgvector installed .
+Check out the pgvector documentation here **https://github.com/pgvector/pgvector?tab=readme-ov-file#docker**

 ## Installation 🔧

 **Docker-Compose**